 The umbrella policy is different.
 An umbrella policy is generally broader in coverage than your base policies.
 An umbrella policy could pay if your base policy did not insure a particular occurrence.
 The umbrella policy still has exclusions and limitations, just fewer than your base policies.
 As a result, an umbrella policy is considered superior to the excess liability policy.
-Both of these policies are usually sold in increments of $1million.
-The umbrella policy is grossly undersold.
+Both of these policies are usually sold in increments of $1 million.
+The umbrella policy is undersold.
 Their premiums are reasonable, some under $250 annually, and an umbrella policy can save you from financial ruin.
 Typically, the primary premium factor is your personal auto policy.